SiChiTong/JECCbotECU/README.md

 | 000 | received data is no command |
 | 001 | Command is not found |
 | 002 | Syntax error in command |

+#### KVH Terminal

+There is also a program included that lets the ECU act as a terminal to a connected KVH C100 compass unit.
+This can be used for calibrating the compass.